JesusGautamah/chatgpt_assistant/README.md

 Then, edit the .env_sample file to include the necessary credentials and rename it to .env.
 Run bundle install to install the necessary dependencies.

+Remember to edit docker-compose.prod.yml when deploying to production.

 Alternatively, you can clone/fork this repo to use it as you wish.

 ### Installation as a gem example